ericnost/ericnost.github.io/digitalconservation_observatory.md

 In some cases we might want to search the websites of a set of organizations before proceeding to learn more about the content of the sites.
 We might want all or as many pages from The Nature Conservancy, WWF, etc. as possible in order to understand how much "space" their take on AI in conversation accounts for relative to other topics.

-The crawl tools in observatory help us do that.
+The crawl tools in web-observatory help us do that.
 We won't demo it here, but here's an example of what a crawl might look like:

 ```
 # Crawl organizational pages
 ## Set up
 orgs = ["https://natureconservancy.ca/", "https://wwf.ca/", "https://davidsuzuki.org/", "https://ecotrust.ca/", "https://www.grandriver.ca/en/index.aspx", "https://raresites.org/"]
 org_domains = ["natureconservancy.ca", "wwf.ca", "davidsuzuki.org", "ecotrust.ca", "grandriver.ca", "raresites.org"]
-from observatory import initialize_crawl
+from web_observatory import initialize_crawl
 initialize_crawl(sites = orgs, domains = org_domains, project = project)

 ## Crawl - this currently has to be done in a terminal program though it could be adjusted to run using Python's subprocess module